RickCarlino/Terrarium-Engine/README.md

 (c) 2013, Rick Carlino.
 See enclosed MIT license.
 Pull requests welcome ;-)

 #### About
-This is a side project I am writing as a simulation engine for turn based games.
+This is a side project I wrote as a simulation engine for turn based games.
 It slightly resembles a discrete event simulation (DES) engine, but much more simple.

+#### Developer Setup

+1. `npm install`
+2. `gulp`
+3. Develop to your hearts content- Coffeescript will be auto compiled and tested.

 #### Concepts
 The codebase provides two classes, which are intended to be used for derived classes.
 My goal is to make this project DOM and Application agnostic.
 I have a bias towards turn based simulation when it is not possible to be application agnostic.